About the Founder

 What I do

-The main issues I see many businesses encounter is that there is often little clarity in terms of business direction.
+The main issues many businesses face is that there is often little clarity in terms of their business direction.
 They either have little or no sales strategy in place or they may be pursuing the wrong strategy for their stage in their business lifecycle.
-This could result in employing the wrong tactics or making costly mistakes that don’t contribute anything towards their business growth or could even potentially stall their progress.
+This could result in them employing the wrong tactics or making costly mistakes that get in the way of their business growth.

-Without a suitable sales strategy the business almost certainly won’t have a sales structure to deliver their growth plans.
+Without a suitable sales strategy the business almost certainly won’t have a suitable sales infrastructure to deliver their revenue goals.

 This ultimately means that the resources available to them are not being used to their full potential which may result in poor revenue performance and could potentially put the survival of the business at risk.

-To address this they first need clarity of business direction to put the right systems in place to enable scalability.
-It’s about developing a growth driven culture for their business which will convert their current fears around business survival into renewed passion for their business and a sense of purpose in what they are doing.
+To address this they first need develop clarity in terms of their business direction so that they can put the right systems in place to enable the business to scale.
+It’s about creating a growth driven culture which will transform them from their current fears around survival to renewed excitement and passion for their business and a sense of purpose in what they are doing.

-It’s with this in mind I’ve created my Launchpad and MADE Business Growth Programmes to develop growth strategies for manufacturing businesses working on the principles of:
+It’s with this in mind I’ve put together a range of business growth programmes and sales services to develop comprehensive growth strategies for manufacturing and software development businesses working on the principles of:

-The aim is to deliver competitive advantage for businesses that are making great products by marketing them in a more effective way to achieve their growth goals.
+The aim is to deliver competitive advantage for businesses that are making great products by marketing them more effectively to achieve their growth goals.

-Quite simply who does not love coming across a great product when it's borne from a captivating back story?
+Who does not love coming across a great product?
+Especially when it's borne from an exceptional event or captivating back story.

-It's not difficult to understand how powerful this is when you see how many turn out to hear from entrepreneurs who have done exactly that!
+It's not difficult to understand how powerful this is when you see how many turn out to hear from entrepreneurs who've done exactly that!
 Creating something that captures our imagination as a result of an unexpected event, astute observation, gutsy endeavour or even a business calling.

-I love working with business owners who create remarkable products that addresses a real problem or challenge they've identified in the world.
+I love working with purpose driven business owners who create remarkable products that tackles a real problem or challenge they've identified.

-It's for this reason I am aligning my business goals to help create more opportunities for those wanting to turn their passion into profits.
+It's for this reason I'm aligning my business goals to help create more opportunities for those wanting to turn their passion into profits.

 The purpose for doing this is twofold: